thomaspoulainconsulting/BombGirl/README.md

 The game was written in C++ and SFML 1.6.<br>
 The level editor was written in Qt.

-The level editor was able to create level in a special dedicated .dat format with all elements need for the game to draw walls, bricks, position of players, teleportals.
+The level editor was able to create level in a special dedicated .dat format with all elements needed for the game to draw walls, bricks, position of players, teleportals.

 ## Medias
 ### Game